RASST: Retrieval-Augmented Simultaneous Speech Translation: Retrieval-Augmented Simultaneous Speech Translation

 \subsection{Cross-Modal Retriever}

-We first describe the retriever architecture, and then introduce our training-data synthesis pipeline and the training and inference procedures.

-\paragraph{Architecture} We adopt a dual-encoder architecture to align each speech chunk with its corresponding textual terminology.
-For text encoding, we use BGE-M3~\citep{chen-etal-2024-m3} to map each terminology entry $e$ to a feature vector $f^e \in \mathbb{R}^d$.
-For speech encoding, we use Qwen3-Omni Audio Transformer~\citep{xu2025qwen3omnitechnicalreport} as the audio encoder.
-On top of it, we apply a \textbf{custom pooling} layer followed by a linear projection and $\ell_2$-normalization to obtain a single feature vector $f^w \in \mathbb{R}^d$ for each speech window $w$.
-Formally, given the encoder outputs $H \in \mathbb{R}^{T \times D}$, the pooling weights are computed as $\alpha = \text{Softmax}(\text{MLP}(H))$, and the pooled representation is $v = \sum_{t=1}^T \alpha_t H_t$.
+\paragraph{Architecture} We adopt a dual-encoder architecture.
+For text, we use the pre-trained BGE-M3 encoder~\citep{bge-m3} to map each source-language term $e_j$ to a feature vector $\vg_j\in\mathbb{R}^d$.
+For speech, we use the Audio Transformer of Qwen3-Omni~\citep{yang2025qwen3technicalreport} followed by a linear projection to the same dimension $d$.
+Since terms are typically short, the speech encoder reads only the current chunk $\vs_i$ together with a look-back window of duration $t_{lb}$, rather than the full history $\vs_{1:i}$ as in Equation \ref{eqn:G_i}.
+We denote this input as $\vs_i'$ and the resulting features as $\vf_i\in\mathbb{R}^{m\times d}$, with $m$ as the number of frames in $\vs_i'$.

-Note that the retrieval window differs from the speech chunk.
-We use sliding-window retrieval rather than retrieving directly from each chunk for two reasons.
-First, it reduces retrieval cost by operating on fixed-size windows instead of re-encoding the entire speech history at each step.
-Second, window-based retrieval yields higher recall than retrieval conditioned on the full speech prefix.

-\paragraph{Data Synthesis} To train the cross-modal retriever, we construct aligned (speech window, terminology) pairs.
-Given a speech utterance from an ASR dataset, we first run the Montreal Forced Aligner (MFA)\footnote{\url{https://github.com/MontrealCorpusTools/Montreal-Forced-Aligner}} to obtain word-level timestamps for the transcript.
-We then use spaCy\footnote{\url{https://spacy.io/}} to extract noun phrases and normalize them to a surface form suitable for indexing (e.g., trimming punctuation and canonicalizing case)\footnote{We use the \texttt{en\_core\_web\_trf} pipeline.}.
-Rather than restricting supervision to named entities, we use noun phrases to provide richer signals, since most domain-specific terminologies are realized as noun phrases.
-Next, we slide a fixed-length window of $1.92$~s with stride $0.96$~s over the utterance.
-The window length is chosen empirically to cover the vast majority of terminology spans (see the duration distribution in Appendix~\ref{app:term_duration}).
-Finally, we pair each speech window with all extracted noun phrases whose timestamps fall \textbf{entirely} within that window.